Aims of and participation in TACT

 You can find your username at the bottom of the email containing the link to change your password.
 The email has the subject ‘New Password Request’.

-The ‘performance dashboard’ feature of TACT is a partially completed development, due to be finished April 2015.
-This feature will give laboratory managers the ability to tailor staff member engagement with TACT, and to monitor and perform a drill-down review all scenarios completed by members.
+The ‘performance dashboard’ feature gives laboratory managers the ability to tailor staff member engagement with TACT, and to monitor and perform a drill-down review all scenarios completed by members.
 There will also be the ability to re-run any single scenario that was completed incorrectly, with the error(s) highlighted as a learning exercise for any member.
-Incorrect results will then be able to be reviewed and amended by the laboratory manager, with an auditable comment box available for closure of the scenario.
+Incorrect results are available to be reviewed and amended by the laboratory manager, with an auditable comment box available for closure of the scenario.

 There are no ‘exercises’ in TACT, in the sense of other NEQAS schemes.
 TACT is an online interactive system that is available 24 hours a day, 7 days a week.
 There are 100’s of different ‘scenarios’ that can be worked through.
 Members of TACT can log in whenever convenient, either at work or at home, and complete as many or as few scenarios at a time.
 The score for the scenario is given immediately upon completion.
 There is no limit to the number of times a member may log on to complete a scenario.
 The laboratory manager will soon be able to set targets for staff engagement with the system with the next update of TACT, scheduled to be released either at the end of December or early January.